How Solar Roofing has Evolved

 You might be surprised to discover that solar panels can be installed on any type of roof.
 In fact, you can even install discreet-looking solar panel tiles on your roof even if you’re doing a historic roof restoration project.
 The fact is, solar panel roofing has evolved quite a bit over the past decade or so.
-Today, installing solar panels on your roof really benefits both you and the environment.
+Today, installing a solar panel roof benefits both you and the environment.

 The concept of using solar power as a source of energy has been around for centuries.
 Even ancient Roman bathhouses in the first century had massive south-facing windows that maximized the amount of sunlight entering the area.
 However, the first photovoltaic cell, which could convert solar power into enough energy to run household appliances, wasn’t invented until much later, in 1954.
 Since then, solar panel roofing has increased dramatically in both popularity and use.

 Some of the first solar panel roofs featured massive solar panels that could be tilted to catch the sun’s rays.
 Modern versions are much more discreet.
 The design has also improved; today’s solar tiles blend in so well with your existing roof that they are barely noticeable from the ground.
 The well-known Tesla company revolutionized this further by creating solar panel roofing tiles in four distinct designs:

 - Distressed wood

 Each version lets customers install tiles that blend in with their roof regardless of the type of roof they have.